 - One per processor

-- One on power supply
+- One per memory module (DIMM)

-- Two for the system board
+- One for the system board

 - Some hard drives

-The processor thermal sensor is a hardware and software feature that tracks the internal temperature of the CPU.
+The processor thermal sensor is a hardware and software feature that tracks the internal temperature of the workstation.
 When combined with HP Client Manager Software, this features notifies the network administrator when the normal range is exceeded.

-The processor temperature sensors monitor CPU temperature.
-In the unlikely event that the processor temperature gets too hot, the processor clock automatically begins to throttle.
+The thermal sensor monitors the processor temperature.
+If the temperature gets too hot, the processor clock automatically begins to throttle.
 If the temperature does not go down, then the system eventually shuts down.